505-solutions/cc-lend/blogs/CC-lend-blog.md

 ### Introduction

 The rapid expansion of decentralized finance (DeFi) has underscored the need for interoperability among diverse blockchain networks.
 Cross-chain lending protocols, which enable seamless asset lending and borrowing across different blockchains, are at the forefront of this innovation.
-Flare Network, with its robust State Connector protocol and Time Series Oracle, provides a powerful solution for implementing these cross-chain lending mechanisms.
-By leveraging Flare's State Connector and Time Series Oracle, developers can create secure and efficient lending protocols that bridge assets from multiple chains, enhancing liquidity and user accessibility in the DeFi ecosystem.
+Flare Network, with its robust State Connector protocol and Flare Time Series Oracle, provides a powerful solution for implementing these cross-chain lending mechanisms.
+By leveraging Flare's State Connector and Time Series Oracle, we can create secure and efficient lending protocols that bridge assets from multiple chains, enhancing liquidity and user accessibility in the DeFi ecosystem.
 In this blog, we will delve into the step-by-step process of implementing a cross-chain lending protocol using Flare's State Connector and Time Series Oracle, highlighting its advantages and practical applications.

 ### About Flare